seemantic/seemantic/architecture.md

 Architecture goals:

-- Easy to self-host (on a small CPU server with a simple docker-compose)
+- Easy to self-host (on a CPU server using docker-compose)
-- Uncoupled from a specific vector store (separated from App DB)
-- Scale horizontally (in compute and storage)
+- hHorizontally scalable (both in compute and storage)
-- Support Blue-Green Deployment (zero downtime)
+- Support blue-green Deployment (zero downtime)
+- Decoupled from any specific vector store
-- Compatible with authentication, encryption, RBAC and multi-tenancy
+- Extensible with authentication, encryption, RBAC and multi-tenancy
+- Extensible to other document sources

 ```mermaid
 flowchart TD